kubevirt/user-guide/workloads/virtual-machines/dns.md

 `spec.hostname` and `spec.subdomain`.
 If a subdomain is set and a headless service with a name, matching the subdomain, exists, kube-dns will create unique DNS entries for every VirtualMachineInstance which matches the selector of the service.
-Have a look at the [DNS for Servies and Pods documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pods-hostname-and-subdomain-fields) for additional information.
+Have a look at the [DNS for Services and Pods documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pods-hostname-and-subdomain-fields) for additional information.

-The following example consists of a VirtualMchine and a headless Service witch matches the labels and the subdomain of the VirtualMachineInstance:
+The following example consists of a VirtualMachine and a headless Service which matches the labels and the subdomain of the VirtualMachineInstance:

 ```yaml